 Individuals can benefit by learning to lessen health issues, problem solve, and gain a new perspective on their life.

 A health coach can do a lot more than just aid in diet and exercise.
 As one can see, health coaches are helpful in many different aspects of one’s life.
 The qualifications for a health coach can vary.
 Personally, I have a bachelors degree in Exercise Science with an emphasis in Health Education from Grand Canyon University.
 In addition to this, I gained my Exercise Physiologist Certification through the American College of Sports Medicine (ACSM).
 With this background, I am knowledgeable in the pillars of health and how to successfully guide an individual.
 Almost every person can benefit from a health coach in at least one way. – Kenna Vaughn, Senior Health Coach

 The scope of our information is limited to chiropractic, musculoskeletal and nervous health issues as well as functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or chronic disorders of the musculoskeletal system.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "Health Coaching in El Paso: Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Health Coaching in El Paso: Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.